ivirshup/anndata-paper/paper.md

 \label{fig:examples}
 ](figures/examples.pdf)

-AnnData is widely used in single cell analysis across spatial transcriptomics, RNA velocity, and multiple modalities \autoref{fig:examples}.
+Let us illustrate the compatibility for spatial transcriptomics, RNA velocity, and generally work with multiple modalities \autoref{fig:examples}.

 In spatial transcriptomics, each observation has spatial coordinates associated with it.
-Squidpy [@Palla2021] uses AnnData to model their data by storing spatial coordinates as an array in `obsm`.
+Squidpy [@Palla2021] uses `AnnData` to model their data by storing spatial coordinates as an array in `obsm`.
 These coordinates are used to create a spatial graph, which is used to find features which are spatially coorelated.
 Values from the high dimensional experiment can be overlayed on an image of the sampled tissue (where the image array is stored in `uns`, or externally handled).
+AnnData has been used to model the data for RNA velocity [@Bergen2020].

-AnnData can also be used to model multimodal data, though multiple approaches for this can be used.
+`AnnData` can also be used to model multimodal data, though multiple approaches for this can be used.
 In one approach, analyses specific to each modality are carried out separate `AnnData` objects.
 These can then be combined along the variable axis (using the shared observations) for multimodal analyses.
 Here an indicator array can be used to separate which variables belong to which modality.